Performing the Magic Trick

 One of the coins will be rubbed against your elbow, after a few failed attempts, it will seem to magically disappear, only to reappear elsewhere.

-Grasp one side of the coin in your left hand between your thumb and index finger.
+Grasp one side of the coin in your left hand, between your thumb and index finger.
 Letting people clearly see it.

-Grasp the other side of the coin in your right hand between thumb and index finger.
+Then grasp the other side of the coin in your right hand between thumb and index finger.
 The coin should now be obscured from view.

 Rub the coin against the table for a few seconds.